pigzwy/GeekezBrowser/README.md

 **GeekEZ Browser** is a professional anti-detect browser built on **Electron** and **Puppeteer**, integrated with the powerful **Xray-core**.

 It is designed to help e-commerce operators (Amazon, TikTok, Facebook, Shopee, etc.) manage multiple accounts safely by strictly isolating browser fingerprints, network environments, and local storage.
-Unlike other tools, GeekEZ focuses on **"Native Consistency"** to bypass advanced detectors like Cloudflare and BrowserScan.
+It bypasses advanced detectors like Cloudflare, Pixelscan and BrowserScan.

 ## 📸 Screenshots